DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

 - By reselecting any edges that you just cut, and hitting **Sew** in the **UV Toolkit**, you can merge UV Shells back together

+>Note that, if you've moved Shells away from each other and you then sew, it bridges the gap between the two - irrespective of position.
+This can mean that regions in the UV editor can become distorted.
+This is just something you'll need to look out for.
+You may find you need to recreate projections if things get too messy.